piccoripico/Text-Formatting-and-Editing-in-the-Context-Menu/README.md

 - General Tab
   - (1) Show 'Format / Edit'
     - Show 'Format / Edit' in Editor context menu.
     - Show 'Format / Edit' in Reviewer context menu.
-(This option may be useful if you use a must-have addon 'Edit Field During Review'.
-This is just why I made this addon.)
+(This option may be useful if you rely on the incredibly wonderful addon 'Edit Field During Review.'
+This is the reason why I created this addon.)
   - (2) Quick Access Items (as listed in the image below)
   - (3) Display the Quick Access items on the first level of the context menu
 <img src="https://github.com/piccoripico/Text-Formatting-and-Editing-in-the-Context-Menu/raw/main/ConfigWindowGeneral.JPG">